1.09 | 06.08.17

 Thanks to Daniel Sheehan for reviewing and commenting on a draft of this episode.
 And thank you to John Davidow for commissioning my original WBUR story about the Longfellow Bridge, and to Bruce Gellerman for his excellent advice and editing on that story.

-Soonish is supported by Kent Rasmussen Winery.
+Support for the first two seasons of Soonish came from Kent Rasmussen Winery.
 Since 1986, Rasmussen has been famous for their purely poetic Pinot Noir, grown in the cool mists of the Carneros region of Napa Valley.
 And under the companion Ramsay label they offer superior-quality North Coast Pinot Noir, Merlot, Petite Sirah, Cabernet Sauvignon, and Chardonnay at a wonderful price.
 Ask for Rasmussen and Ramsay wines at fine restaurants and stores in 29 states.
-For more information, visit kentrasmussenwinery.com
+For more information, visit kentrasmussenwinery.com.